fablecode/wikia/README.md

 For a list of all endpoints, visit wiki api using {wikidomain}/api/v1/ format.

-Example: For Yugioh Wiki Api endpoints, i'd use [Yugioh Wikia](http://yugioh.wikia.com/api/v1/)
+Example: For Yugioh Wiki Api endpoints, i'd use [http://yugioh.wikia.com/api/v1/](http://yugioh.wikia.com/api/v1/).

+Notice the domain is "http://yugioh.wikia.com" and the suffix is "/api/v1/"

 ## License